 When you make chili and it turns out to be thin, you may find your culinary skills being questioned.
 Nobody likes a thin sauce yet the main challenge of making chili is that sometimes it comes out too runny requiring further thickening.

 This is very common.
 You will want to thicken your chili without compromising or affecting the flavor.
 Thickening your chili will depend on what ingredients were used to make the chili in the first place.
 You can choose to thicken chili while still cooking the chili or during serving.
-Here are various techniques of thickening chili.

 How to Thicken Chili

-Let the extra water evaporate
+1. Let the extra water evaporate to thicken chili

 Use the process of evaporation to reduce the amount of water in your chili sauce.
 Remove the lid, to give room for the extra water, which is in steam form to evaporate.
 You do not want to burn your chili and therefore don’t let the temperature of the stove be too high.
 Use a low heat to protect the bottom of your chili pot from burning.